 If you don’t look after your implants they will develop a coating similar to that found on neglected natural teeth.
 Left untreated, this can lead to gum infection, bleeding, soreness and general discomfort.
 You could get all these problems with natural teeth.

 If your implants are well looked after, and if the bone they are fitted to is strong and healthy, you can expect them to last for many years.
 However, just as with other surgical implants (such as a hip replacement) there is no lifetime guarantee

 It depends on the condition of the bone in your jaw.
 We will arrange for a number of special tests to find out the amount of bone still there.
 If there is not enough, or if it isn’t healthy enough, it may not be possible to place implants without grafting bone into the area first.

 Sometimes you may need a sedative if you are very nervous or if the case is a complicated one.
-General anaesthetics are rarely used for implants and are generally only used for very complicated case.
+General anesthetics are rarely used for implants and are generally only used for a very complicated case.